wsharp07/DataStructures/README.md

 * Stack
 * Queue

-Made with :heart: on MacOS
+Made with :heart: on MacOS using JetBrains Rider EAP